-- When you’re exercising you are working the body but you are also working the part of the brain responsible for many cognitive functions.
+- When you’re exercising, you are working the body, but you are also working the part of the brain responsible for many cognitive functions.

-- The blood brain barrier is a web of capillaries with tightly packed cells that keeps out intruders like bacteria from getting into your brain.
+- The blood-brain barrier is a web of capillaries with tightly packed cells that keeps out intruders like bacteria from getting into your brain.
 It acts as a gatekeeper to the brain.

-- Because the brain sees physical activity as a new experience, physical movement and exercise stimulate production of BDNF, which provides the brain with more building blocks for learning.
+- Because the brain sees physical activity as a new experience, physical movement and exercise stimulate the production of BDNF, which provides the brain with more building blocks for learning.
 Exercise actually grows new brain cells.

 - As we age, these growth factors naturally decline.
 There is also a drop in these factors with stress and depression.
 Understanding the role they play makes it easy to understand why stress makes learning more difficult on a cellular level.